zendesk/Youtube_Integration/README.md

 7. Update `manifest.json`

 * Documentation for various endpoints can be found in the corresponding controllers

+## Testing
+To run the test files, run `bundle exec rspec` in the app source.

 #### Using the app in Zendesk Console
 _Note: For this section we will be working with the `app_source` directory_